 Campsites and Hiking along the Trail

-The first campsites will come around between miles 3-5 along Rock Run.
+The first campsites will come between miles 3-5 along Rock Run.
 You’ll be able to find 4-5 campsites in this 2-mile stretch.

 Near miles 8-9, a couple of campsites can be found on the left side of the trail along Benner Run.